mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 The usual approach, `std::ratio`, fails to satisfy these requirements in multiple ways.

+- Its integral types are too small to represent eight of SI prefixes.
 - It is not closed under rational powers (rather infamously, in the case of 2<sup>1/2</sup>).
 - It cannot represent irrational factors such as $\pi$.
 - It is too vulnerable to overflow when raised to powers.